 South Jordan is a larger medium-sized city located in the state of Utah.
 With a population of 76,598 people and seven constituent neighborhoods, South Jordan is the 11th largest community in Utah.
-Much of the housing stock in South Jordan was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local South Jordan economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+South Jordan has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in South Jordan, where the median household income is $104,597.00.

 South Jordan home prices are not only among the most expensive in Utah, but South Jordan real estate also consistently ranks among the most expensive in America.